Education in Taoyuan City: Dong-Sing Junior High School

+History

 Dong-Sing Junior High School was established in 1985.
 Due to the growth of the population in the community, the number of the classes has boosted rapidly from 10 to 113.
 There are currently 84 classes under the advice from the authority.

 Hsin-Ming Junior High School

 Hsin-Ming Junior High was established in the summer of 1956, being named as Taoyuan County Yangmei High School Hsin-Ming Division.
 Principal Fang-chie Chang retained Mr. Shi-Tao Lee as the Division Supervisor.
 The temporary campus of Hsin-Ming was located in Hsin-Jie Temple, and the first graduates amounted to 880 persons and 16 classes.
 In 1958, Hsin-Ming bought the present campus from Provincial Law and Commerce College, and it has become the permanent home of Hsin-Ming since then.
-Hsin-Ming has undertaken several times of name-changing, and it’s illustrated as following.
+Hsin-Ming has undertaken several times of name-changing, and it's illustrated as following.

 As permitted, Hsin-Ming was independent in August 1959 as Taoyuan County Hsin-Ming Preliminary High School.
 The province authority assigned Hsin-Chao Hsieh as the first principal.
 Da-Luen and Nei-Li Divisions were set in 1961, and each of them was independent two years later.
 Due to “Nine-year Obligatory Education” announced in 1968, the school title was officially changed as Hsin-Ming Junior High School.

 Principal Hsieh resigned in 1975.
 Director of Social Education Department in Education Bureau, Lin-Long Tsai was assigned as Acting Principal, and he became the principal in 1977.
 Principal Tsai transferred to Jian-Kuo Junior High School in February 1983.
 Jin-Chow Tsai took the position of principal and retired in February 1990.

 The following principal was Wen-Bin Lee who established Class of Music Talents to foster students with gifts in music.
 Students amounted to 3500 persons (74 classes) during 1992 to 1994.
 Because of the re-demarcation of the school district and the establishment of Ping-Hsin Junior High School, Hsin-Ming was shrunk to 1500 persons (45 classes) by years.
 In 1999, Principal Lin was exchanged with the principal of Long-Gung Junior High School, Fang-Sun Lee.